 This is also the home of IMJ On-Air, where authors of the College's Internal Medicine Journal present their work.
 Expert advice on the current best standards for your practice.

-Search for ‘Pomegranate Health’ in Apple Podcasts, Spotify, Castbox, or any podcasting app.
-Import this RSS feed if you're having trouble or sign up for email alerts when a new episode is published.
+Search for ‘Pomegranate Health’ in Apple Podcasts, Spotify, Castbox or any podcasting app.
+You mean need to import this RSS feed into other apps, and it's an easy page to search for thematic terms and podcasts that might interest you.
+You can also sign up for an email alert when a new episode is published about once a month.

 At each page there is a MyCPD link for Fellows to log credits for participating in educational activity.
-Please continue the discussion in the comments section below each episode.
+Please continue the discussion in the comments section below each episode or at the RACP Online Community forum.

 Ep92: Data-driven practice improvement